scuzzydude/asimov/asimov.md

 I recently had the experience of going full circle in my career, going back to a similar role to where I started.
 In engineering it is an enlightening experience -- though I imagine that would be true in any career.
 One of the first things you learn is you weren't nearly as smart as you thought you were way back when.

 I was lucky to start my engineering career at Compaq in Houston in the 1990s.
-In those days Compaq had a mix of electronics industry veterans and young and hard charging engineers, and though I had little experience, I was able to fit in well.
+In those days Compaq had a mix of electronics industry veterans and hard charging young engineers, and though I had little experience, I was able to fit in well.

 The engineer who most influenced my career was Steve Fairchild.
 As somebody who was on the front lines of a rather competitive battlefield, it is my opinion that Steve was the person most responsible for the success of both SAS and SFF HDDs.